MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

     > [!IMPORTANT]
     > Failing to configure the function for a 64-bit platform will result in errors when the compiler tries to load the quantum libraries.
 These libraries require a 64-bit environment and won't load in a 32-bit environment.

 Because this sample only uses simulated hardware, a Quantum Workspace is optional.
 When executing a quantum algorithm on quantum hardware, make sure that the Azure Function is properly authenticated to the Quantum Workspace.
+For necessary steps see [Publish a QIO job as an Azure Function](/azure/quantum/how-to-publish-qio-job-as-azurefunction).

 ## Deploy the Azure Function to the cloud